RYGhub/funkwhale/docs/federation.rst

 ----------------------------

 Instance libraries are protected by default.
 To access another instance library, you have to follow it.
-Each funkwhale instance gets a dedicated ActivityPub Actor you can follow via the username "library@yourinstance.domain".
+Each Funkwhale instance gets a dedicated ActivityPub Actor you can follow via the username "library@yourinstance.domain".

 When submitted, a follow request will be sent to